Here’s how Stripe employees can avoid high taxes and maximize their financial gains from the new tender offer.

 2. Get organized

-Identify and organize all your Stripe equity by type:
+Identify and organize all your Stripe equity by type for the tender offer:

 Then, identify vested but unexercised options expiring in 2023 or 2024 that could be incentive stock options (ISOs) or non-qualified stock options (NSOs).
 Note that options may be irrelevant to this tender offer because Stripe has been granting RSUs for a long time and we’re aware most of our clients don’t have options that will be eligible to sell.